ChitrakshTarun/HexSplash/README.md

 ﻿# <img src="https://github.com/ChitrakshTarun/HexSplash/blob/main/assets/images/icon.png" height="32"> HexSplash

-Color palette generator app, generating 5 random colours for being used as design inspiration to be used in a design.
+HexSplash is a color-palette generator mobile app for design inspiration, inspired by the Coolors tool.
+HexSplash generates a palette of 5 random colors, which can be randomised based on the user's preference.
 The app functions on the frontend, and uses a randomiser function to randomise the colors on the screen.

 # Tech Stack